-You should only be applying for a reception place if your child was born between 1 September 2017 and 31 August 2018.
-If your child does not fall within this birth range, and there are reasons to request your application be considered the following year, please refer to page 13 for further information.
+You should only be applying for a reception place if your child was born between 1 September 2020 and 31 August 2021.
+If your child does not fall within this birth range, and you would like to request for your application be considered the following year, please refer to page 13 for further information.